[This post has been updated on 8-20-14]

 Well, that’s the freedom that comes from the limitation of not being able to install any plugin you want to.

-2) Currently, you’ll need to use Aweber or Mailchimp for your email marketing.
+2) Currently, you’ll need to use Aweber, Mailchimp, or Infusionsof for your email marketing.
 There is no built in email marketing features in Rainmaker yet, though it’s coming.

 Aweber and Mailchimp and Infusionsoft are all solid options for email marketing, but if you’re using something else currently, like Get Response, Ontraport, or Mad Mimi, you currently won’t be able to integrate Rainmaker with your existing email marketing software, which means you’ll have to migrate your list to another email marketing app.

 3) You’ll need to use the available child themes in the theme gallery from within the app, or have a custom theme built.
 If you want a custom theme, it would need to be built on the Genesis framework and imported into Rainmaker.
 This means you can’t import, or use, your current site design unless it’s been built on Genesis platform.
 That can be done, but it would cost a good bit of money to hire someone to do that, if you don’t know how to build a WordPress theme on the Genesis framework.
 This also means that you can’t buy a theme from another WordPress theme provider and use it for your Rainmaker site.

 4) There’s no “My Account” self service area for customers to update their billing info.
 Until there is one, this will generate a good amount of customer support tickets.
 You’ll likely also get a lot of phone calls from customers delivering their new credit card information over the phone (because they don’t trust emailing it), as a result of people’s credit cards failing and needing to be updated for subscription plans.